 Whether you are on vacation at a brand-new course, or messing around at your local favorite, the use of a cart at a golf course is a privilege; the privilege can be taken away if rules are broken.
 Follow daily cart instructions, signs and cart traffic control.
 Every player is responsible for reading and adhering to these rules.
 At the majority of courses, carts are seasonally permitted onto the fairway at a 90 degree angle, with no carts permitted on par-threes.
 If heavy rainfall has occured within the past 24 hours, sometimes a course will restrict the carts to the cart paths only.

-As with anything else, golf carts have become collectibles.
+As with color flashlight and anything else, golf carts have become collectibles.
 Just look at Harley Davidson golf carts for instance.
 Because a Harley Davidson model is considered a classic, if you possess one, you unquestionably would want to keep it in good shape.
 The manufacturing of these carts over time passed on to other companies, but Harley Davidson golf carts are still in service today, with many impassioned fans.